marcharper/python-ternary/README.md

     return -1.*s
 ```

-Ee can get a heatmap of this function as follows:
+We can get a heatmap of this function as follows:

 ```
 from maplotlib import pyplot